 You can also take a chartered flight to major domestic destinations and island resorts.

-If you prefer traveling by boat, try the roll-on-roll-off (RORO) ships between Manila and the country’s major ports.
+If you prefer traveling by boat, try the roll-on-roll-off (RORO) or passenger ships between Manila and the country’s major ports.
 To and from smaller islands, take fast sea crafts and other ferry services.
-Resorts also offer island hopping by banca (small, local boat), or fishermen and other locals offer their boats for hire.
+Resorts also offer island hopping by banca (small, local boat).

 It is possible to travel by air-conditioned bus from Manila to nearly all major destinations in Luzon, Visayas and Mindanao.
-There is also a National Railway, that, sadly, only really transects Southern Luzon.
+There is also a National Railway that transects Southern Luzon.
 Some of the trains have recently been replaced or refurbished though, so if you’re not in a hurry, it’s a viable way to get from Manila to Legazpi.

-The Metro Rail Transport (MRT) Line 3 – to go through Epifanio de los Santos Avenue (EDSA), Metro Manila’s main circumferential road.
+The Metro Rail Transport (MRT) Line go through Epifanio de los Santos Avenue (EDSA), Metro Manila’s main circumferential road.
 Stations are located at major intersections of Makati City, Ortigas, and Cubao.

-If there are no LRT lines where you’re going, take a bus or metered taxi.
-You’ll find taxis in Manila and major parts of Metro Manila, and they can usually be flagged down right where you’re standing.
+If there are no LRT or MRT lines where you’re going, take a bus or metered taxi.

 For short distances within the city, try taking a public utility jeepney (PUJ) or a tricycle.